| Saint Francis de Sales If you have seen this year's

 on became the man's confessor, taking him into his household as

+a servant.
 It is no wonder that St.

 Francis de Sales is known for his gentleness and humility,